 - Make a timeline.
 This is ultimately a model of the development of the object (changes in the students’ chocolate addiction).

-- Define the characteristics necessary to detect and describe the changes (weight, health status, blood fat, insulin level, chocolate eating habits, happiness level, etc.).
+- Define the characteristics necessary to detect and describe the changes (weight, health status, cholesterol, insulin level, chocolate eating habits, happiness level, etc.).

 - Identify the possible data sources (literature or empirical sources).